-Most of the movies in this Top 10 are European.
+Most of the movies in this list are European.
 For some reason lesbian vampire movies don’t seem to have made a tremendous impact on Hollywood.
 There may be a message in this somewhere that I have yet to find.
 So it is little surprise that one of the very few American entries in this sub-genre still has a very strong European presence, with English director Tony Scott at the helm and stars Catherine Deneuve and David Bowie only leaving room for one American, Susan Sarandon, as a main contributor.

 The American influence of Whitley Streiber’s source novel, on the other hand, guarantees that for a change we have a movie outside of the usual Olde Worlde Karnstein league.
 The Hunger features modern day New York and a then-hip soundtrack that includes Bauhaus, amongst others.
 The vampires in this film are also far removed from the usual Eastern European kind, and are instead creatures feeding on the human lifeforce in general.

-This is a highly original movie, and criticising its emphasis on style over substance is hardly valid for a sub-genre so often dominated by stylish imagery masking a poorer story.
+This is a highly original movie, and criticizing its emphasis on style over substance is hardly valid for a sub-genre so often dominated by stylish imagery masking a poorer story.
 A lot of the scenes are no longer as hip as the director intended, but embarrassingly naff reminders of the decade that was really abandoned by the style police.
 Still, none of that can detract from the class that The Hunger oozes.

 2. Daughters of Darkness (1971)

-Harry Kumel’s Daughters of Darkness has the honour of being Belgium’s first – if not only – true horror film.
+Harry Kumel’s Daughters of Darkness has the honor of being Belgium’s first – if not only – true horror film.
 The country not known for producing anything else, ahem, Stella other than beer has come up with a truly outstanding entry.
 Daughters is loosely based on the Bathory saga, and features Delphine Seyrig as the immortal Countess travelling with a beautiful female companion (Andrea Rau) to a deserted off-season hotel in Ostend.